Anthony-Rosario/Anthony-Rosario/README.md

 <div align='center'>
 Hello there traveler 👋 and welcome to my Github lair 🐉

-Avid Tinkerer/Pro skate in my heart.</div>
+Avid Tinkerer/Pro Skater in my heart.</div>

 ---